YouMustClean/YouMustClean/README.md

 sudo make install -j4
 ```

-Note that if you are putting `opencv_contrib` somewhere else, you should replace that parameter to your own path.
+Note that if you are putting `opencv_contrib` somewhere else, you should replace that parameter with your own path.

 P.S.
 The given process will build default modules of OpenCV and all extra modules in opencv\_contrib.
 If you don't want all of them, or if you want to know something more, you can learn it [here](https://github.com/opencv/opencv_contrib).